GregoryBWilson/World_Weather_Analysis/README.md

 ***Table 2 - Itinerary of Selected locations***

-Making a call to Google's direction layer, a map of the route itinerary was create in figure 4 below.
+Making a call to Google's direction layer, a map of the route itinerary was created in figure 4 below.
 For future reference I have popped up one of the default markers that google applies.